 As a further check we combine the over-indebtedness indicators into a single variable.
 We do this by considering the first principal component of the variables which define the different aspects of over-indebtedness.
 To allow a comparison over time only some of the available indicators were considered: A130, A430, B25, C and D1.
+The coefficients for the first principal component are estimated on the observations belonging to the 2014 wave only and projected on the previous waves.
+The average values for the first principal component, which in 2014 is equal to zero by construction, are thus compared across the years.
 The trend of this combined indicator confirms the rise in the over-indebtedness observed from 2008 to 2010, and its decline in the following period.